 You might have a higher insurance rate if there's a lot of car theft in your area, your roads are poorly maintained or the average car value is high, like in Beverly Hills.
 If your neighbors all drive Teslas, a liability claim will be more expensive because there's a higher cost to repair the vehicle.

 % from average

 California requires minimum liability limits of 15/30/5 for bodily injury liability and property damage liability coverage.

-On the other hand, if you're a college student with an older car who doesn't drive often, you could consider lower liability limits.
+On the other hand, if you're a college student with an older car who doesn't drive often, you may not need the same level of protection.

-If you own a house in one of the most expensive ZIP codes in California and have significant savings and investment accounts, we recommend that you increase your liability limits and consider adding umbrella coverage to protect your assets.
+If you live in one of California's expensive ZIP codes and have savings or investments, we recommend that you increase your liability insurance limits and consider adding umbrella coverage to protect your assets.

-California's current minimums (15/30/5) are among the lowest in the country — only three other states have the same or lower required liability limits.
-The change would catapult California to one of the most heavily insured states in the country: Only eight states have requirements that high or higher.
+California's current minimums (15/30/5) are among the lowest in the country.
+Only three other states have the same or lower required liability limits.

 Affinity group car insurance discounts in California

 The California Department of Insurance has recently proposed regulations to mitigate the effect of affinity group discounts on insurance prices.
-Policyholders in California and elsewhere can often get discounts for being part of an affinity group.
-Affinity group discounts can apply to a policyholder's occupation — such as lawyers and teachers — or their membership in an organized group, such as an alumni association.
+This includes discounts for your job (such as lawyers and teachers) or group discounts (such as an alumni association).

-Among the largest affinity group discounts for some of the biggest insurance companies in California, the biggest discount was from Farmers, which discounted policies by 14% for a variety of professionals.
+Farmers offers the largest affinity group discount among the largest insurance companies in California.
+The company discounts policies by 14% for a variety of professionals.